10 Creepy Things Bodies Can Do After Death

 Most depictions of dead bodies moaning and groaning focus on zombies rather than the actual dead.
 However, while corpses aren’t likely to scream or yell, they are likely to make noises such as moans, groans, hisses, and grunts.

 These bodies aren’t making this noise voluntarily, of course.
-When cadavers are moved after death, the air still left inside of the windpipe will escape and vibrate the vocal cords, making noises similar to grunts and moans.
+When cadavers are moved after death, the air still left inside the windpipe will escape and vibrate the vocal cords, making noises similar to grunts and moans.
 These sounds have spurred the horror stories of dead bodies making noise, though the reality is less horrifying.
-The sounds can often happen when coroners or morticians are prepping or turning the body over; the air will escape, causing what appears to be similar to human sounds but are just the simple result of the rest of the lungs’ contents leaving.
+The sounds can often happen when coroners or morticians are prepping or turning the body over; the air will escape, causing what appears similar to human sounds but are just the simple result of the rest of the lungs’ contents leaving.

 Another way these noises can occur is when the gases in the body begin to build up.
 They can escape through the windpipe, causing squeaks, hisses, and sometimes lower groaning.